 Note: The reference values used by each format are different.
 Thus, a different RVF may need to be created for various data providers using the RVF.

-2.Connect to the database and facility where the Reference Values for the site are stored.
+b.Connect to the desired database and facility where the reference values are stored.

 Note: Enterprise users have the option to create a Reference Values File from Enterprise EDP.

 Filter and Export Selected Reference Values from Professional EDP

 In some cases, users may wish to limit the output of reference values in an RVF.
 These instructions explain how to manually edit the *.rvf file before sending it to the data submitter.
 Depending on the RT_ table in question and how many records it contains, this may or may not be a tedious process.
 Alternatively, users can use a view of the RT_ table instead of the RT_ table directly.
 With this change in place, the created RVF will only include the columns choosen to be in the view.

 1.Follow Steps 1 through 3 in the Create Reference Value File section above.

 2.Load the desired format and compatible EDD to activate the Filter Column(s) tool; a blank EDD will suffice.
 Click on the Reference Values tab and select Filter Column(s).

 3.Add appropriate values to the Filter Row so that the displayed records are limited to only those that are NOT to be included in the RVF.
 These records will be removed before saving the RVF.
 For example, filter RT_ANALYTE to display only records that have remark = "metal".